Flowtrade-quant/QuantowerKB/trading-panels/trading-simulator.md

 ---
 description: >-
-  Quantower provides a Trading simulator, the excellent trading tool that allows emulating the execution of orders under any connection, including those that do not allow trading.
+  FlowTrade provides a Trading simulator, the excellent trading tool that allows emulating the execution of orders under any connection, including those that do not allow trading.
 ---